Home > Asia/Middle East > Japan > Sensoji Temple

 Sensoji Temple Tours and Packages

 It is easy to see the Sensoji Temple without a tour.
 The temple is close to public transportation and the grounds are easy to explore by foot.
-If you do prefer a tour, I have linked two tours below that caught my eye.
+If you do prefer a tour, I have linked three tours below that caught my eye.
 Please note, that as an affiliate of Viator, I will receive a small commission if you purchase using one of my links.
 This commission is at no additional cost to you.

 It's the history that made the city today.
 During this private tour, it's time to discover Tokyo through Sensoji Temple & Asakusa District.